-To apply, please send the following materials in the specified format to firstname.lastname@example.org, Attn: Internship Coordinator.
+To apply, please send a cover letter and a resume or C.V. in the format specified below to firstname.lastname@example.org, Attn: Internship Coordinator.
 Only applications received via email will be considered.
 No phone calls, please!

 • In the subject line of your email, write “ICLP Intern – Your First and Last Name,” e.g., “ICLP Intern – Jane Doe”

-• Cover letter stating your qualifications for this position and describing your interest and experience in working with immigrants and/or children and/or marginalized communities
+• In your cover letter, please state your interest and experience in working with immigrants and/or children and/or marginalized communities;

-• State whether you are interested in a part-time and/or full-time internship
+• whether you are interested in a part-time and/or full-time internship; and